csharp-metodos-estaticos

 Static Methods and Fields in C#

 Static methods and fields are those that do not belong to a particular instance, but belong directly to the class itself.
-This means that we can call them directly from the class, without needing to create an instance of it.
+This means we can call them directly from the class, without needing to create an instance of it.

 Static Methods